b3-exmo/b3-exmo.github.io/docs/Culture/Gods Conditional Love.md

 I can't explain why, but when LDS leaders use alliteration like that, it just gives me Facebook Boomer minion-meme vibes.

 To be clear, Nelson in the quoted section seems to be focusing on the conditionality of *love*.
 I'm not making the argument that all blessings, salvation, prosperity etc should all be unconditional.
-While [searching for material related to this topic](https://www.churchofjesuschrist.org/search?lang=eng&query=unconditional&page=1&facet=all), I encountered many passages describing God's blessings, or the effects of Christ's Atonement as being conditional.
+While [searching for material related to this topic](https://www.churchofjesuschrist.org/search?lang=eng&query=unconditional&page=1&facet=all), I encountered many passages describing God's blessings, or the effects of Christ's *Atonement* as being conditional.
 I don't see those notions as problematic as love being conditional.

 &nbsp;

 ### Is that a problem?
 Yes, that's a problem.

-> *Conditional love teaches children that they are only worthy and deserving of love if they behave in ways that please the parents, not just for being themselves.
-They learn that their true self is wrong, bad, and undeserving of love.
+> *Conditional love teaches children that they are ==only worthy and deserving of love if they behave in ways that please the parents==, not just for being themselves.
+They learn that their ==true self is wrong, bad, and undeserving of love==.
 This affects their self-worth, their self-esteem, and their ability to create and maintain social connections.*
 >
 > *. . .*
 >